Skip to main content

 You can enable or disable sequential testing, as well as select your tuning parameter, both in your organization settings (as a default for all future experiments) or on an individual experiment's page.

-You can also play with the settings in an ad-hoc report.
+You can also play with the settings in a custom report.

 Setting the tuning parameter